 TEAM BONDING IS A VITAL INGREDIENT IN THE SUCCESS OF ANY TEAM.
-IT’S JUST THAT – NORMALLY – YOU DON’T HAVE TO TRAVEL TO SIBERIA TO FIND A SENSE OF TOGETHERNESS.
+IT’S JUST THAT – NORMALLY – YOU DON’T HAVE TO TRAVEL TO SIBERIA TO HELP FOSTER A SENSE OF TOGETHERNESS.

 Connacht hop over the garden fence this weekend to play next-door neighbours Munster.
 Obviously, I’m speaking figuratively here.
 Galway to Limerick is a 196km, three-hour round trip through the fabled Fields of Athenry but look on the bright side: that’s still roughly 11,084kms shorter than their last away jaunt into Siberia so the chances of making it back to Galway within three days – no matter how long they stop off in Ennis for fish and chips on the way home – are probably better than evens.
 Rarely has a night out at Thomond Park felt more enticing.